Azure Static Web Apps

 Now it’s just a question of creating an Azure Static Web App, so log onto Azure and search for “Static Web Apps” and select + Create.
 This gives you a page like this:

-creating an Azure Static Web App
+Azure Static Web App

-Click the “Sign in with Github” button at the bottom to make a connection to GitHub like this:
+Click the “Sign in with GitHub” button at the bottom to make a connection to GitHub like this:

 Just hit Authorize and on to the next step, specifying the repository and branch:

-specifying the repository and branch
+Azure GitHub repository and branch

 Then a few last build details, and it’s ready to create:

-build details
+Azure GitHub build details

 Then click “Review and Create” and “Create.”
 It will deploy for you and let you know fairly quickly:

-Just go to the resource, and click on the URL.
-You should see the message “Your Azure
+Just go to the resource and click on the URL.
+You should see the message “Your Azure Static Web App is live and waiting for your content.”

 If you go to GitHub, you can see the workflow under Actions: